gordonmurray/nginx_vector_ksqldb/README.md

 ]
 ```

 While this is a quick and basic example, I really like the results.
-Wether it is Vector or something like Debezium populating topics on Kafka, kSQLDB can query the data readily using SQL, I can create a marerialized view that updates as new information comes in and I can use Curl to get this information too.
+Wether it is Vector or something like Debezium populating topics on Kafka, kSQLDB can query the data readily using SQL, I can create a materialized view that updates as new information comes in and I can use Curl to get this information too.

 Theres plenty more to learn, like how long can kafka hold the data, how to recover if there is a break in the data and in general handle a much larger volume of data.